cwilliams145/nmos-grouping/index.md

 ### Why does it matter?

-- Provides a consitent way of referring to groups of related Resources (e.g. video and audio Senders of a camera)
+- Provides a consistent way of referring to groups of related Resources (e.g. video and audio Senders of a camera)
 - This helps with interoperability and integration.

 ### How does it work?